 Volvo XC100 – Expected Design & Specifications

-Volvo Cars has already designed the Volvo XC100 electric SUV and shown it to dealers privately, Automotive News said in a report in March 2020.
-Some of the dealers have described it as an “absolute home run” and also “an XC90, Range Rover, Cullinan all in one”.
-It will have a body 7 inches longer and nearly 5 inches wider than the XC90 and come in 6-seat and 7-seat seating layouts.
-For reference, the Mk2 Volvo XC90 measures 4,953 mm (195 in) in length, 2,008 mm (75 in) in width and 1,776 mm (70 in) in height.
+Volvo Cars has designed the Volvo XC100 electric SUV and shown it to dealers privately, Automotive News said in a report in March 2020.
+Dealers described it as an “absolute home run” and also “an XC90, Range Rover, Cullinan all in one”.
+It will have a body that is 7 inches longer, and nearly 5 inches wider than the XC90, featuring 6-seat and 7-seat cabin layouts.
+For reference, the Mk2 Volvo XC90 measures 4,953 mm (195 in) in length, 2,008 mm (75 in) in width, and 1,776 mm (70 in) in height.

-Volvo Cars will be able to build vehicles measuring up to 5.5 metres or 217 inches in length on the SPA2 platform, as per a report from autoexpress.co.uk.
-The British report suggests a slightly longer Volvo XC100, measuring 5.2 metres or 205 inches, and it also says that a Polestar SUV on the SPA2 platform is planned.
+Volvo Cars can build vehicles measuring up to 5.5 meters or 217 inches in length on the SPA2 platform, as per a report from autoexpress.co.uk.

-The American media report had indicated that the Volvo XC100 will have a pure electric powertrain as an option.
+The Automotive News report had indicated that the Volvo XC100 would have a pure-electric powertrain as an option.
 The regular Volvo XC100 may arrive in 2023 and see manufacturing in Charleston (South Carolina), USA, as per this report.
-The Volvo XC100 electric should follow in 2024.
+The Volvo XC100 electric should follow by 2025.

-Powertrain specifications of the Volvo XC100 electric or possibly the Volvo XC100 Recharge are a complete mystery.
-However, a few years into the launch, solid-state batteries are likely to be available making electric cars practical than ever before.
-However, as research in this field is ongoing, there are good chances that initially Lithium-ion battery pack options would be presented to customers.
+The powertrain specifications of the Volvo XC100 electric are a complete mystery.
+However, a few years into the launch, solid-state batteries are likely to be available, making electric cars practical than ever before.
+However, as research in this field is ongoing, there are good chances that initially, Lithium-ion battery pack options with a high energy density would be presented to customers.
 90-100 kWh battery pack choices are a given then, and the most efficient configuration may offer a range of over 500 miles (805 km).

 Volvo XC100 FAQs